 - We will uphold a safety-first culture for the people working on the Site C project and for people living and travelling near our construction sites.

-- We will strive to minimize construction-related impacts to residents, businesses, property owners, communities and Aboriginal groups in the Site C project area.
+- We will strive to minimize construction-related impacts to residents, businesses, property owners, communities and Indigenous groups in the Site C project area.

-- We will inform and notify Peace region residents, businesses, property owners, communities and Aboriginal groups about Site C construction activities and schedule.
+- We will inform and notify Peace region residents, businesses, property owners, communities and Indigenous groups about Site C construction activities and schedule.

-- We will foster a two-way dialogue between BC Hydro and Peace region residents, businesses, property owners, communities and Aboriginal groups to ensure we are aware of local interests, issues and concerns.
+- We will foster a two-way dialogue with Peace region residents, businesses, property owners, communities and Indigenous groups to ensure we are aware of local interests, issues and concerns.

-- We will promote business and job opportunities for local, regional and Aboriginal companies and workers during Site C construction.
+- We will promote business and job opportunities for local, regional and Indigenous companies and workers during Site C construction.